snagaraj0/Hi-C/README.md

 Please look at the mapper-specific manuals (linked above) for specific mapper syntax.

 However, all mappers should be run with configurations to accept input through STDIN and output their reads to STDOUT.
 They should also be run locally as an executable and explicitly specify the number of parallel search threads needing to be launched.
+To run paired-end mapping, please remember to specify interleaved FASTQ input for your mapper.

+If you are running Bowtie2 or HISAT2, please explicitly specify the number of parallel search threads using the -p flag.
+If you are using BBMAP, please remember to explicitly specify the number of search threads, the java minimum and maximum heap space, the build type, and the path to your prebuilt index.
+This means that running BBMAP involves creation of the genome index beforehand rather than in-memory.

 ### Running SparkMap in single-end mode